-The Proposed Arrangement is a straightforward agreement by the PPO network hospitals to discount the Medicare inpatient deductible for the Requestors' policyholders-an amount for which the Requestors would otherwise be liable.
+The Proposed Arrangement is a straightforward agreement by the Network Hospitals to discount the Medicare inpatient deductible for the Requestor's policyholders-an amount for which the Requestor otherwise would be liable.
 The law is clear that prohibited remuneration under the anti-kickback statute may include waivers of Medicare cost-sharing amounts.
 Likewise, relief of a financial obligation may constitute a prohibited kickback.

+In addition, the Requestor would pass back a portion of its savings, in the form of a credit against the next year's premium, to any policyholder who has an inpatient stay at a Network Hospital.
+The premium credit would implicate not only the anti-kickback statute (as remuneration for selecting the Network Hospital), but also the civil monetary prohibition on inducements to beneficiaries.
+Accordingly, we must examine both prongs of the Proposed Arrangement.

+The Proposed Arrangement would not qualify for protection under either the safe harbor for waivers of beneficiary coinsurance and deductible amounts or the safe harbor for reduced premium amounts offered by health plans.
+The safe harbor for waivers of beneficiary coinsurance and deductible amounts would offer no protection to the

-The safe harbor regulation for waivers of inpatient deductibles specifically excludes such waivers when they are part of an agreement with an insurer, such as the Requestors.
+Proposed Arrangement, because it specifically excludes such waivers when they are part of an agreement with an insurer, such as the Requestor.
 See 42 C.F.R. § 1001.952(k)(1)(iii).
-In addition, the Requestors would pass back a part of their savings to the policyholder as a premium credit.
-The premium credit implicates not only the anti-kickback statute (as remuneration for selecting the network hospital), but also the civil monetary prohibition on inducements to beneficiaries.
-Accordingly, we must examine both prongs of the Proposed Arrangement.
-In combination with Medigap coverage, the discounts offered on inpatient deductibles by the network hospitals would present a low risk of fraud or abuse.
-First, the waivers would not increase or affect per service Medicare payments.
+The safe harbor for reduced premium amounts offered by health plans also would offer no protection to the Proposed Arrangement.
+That safe harbor requires health plans to offer the same reduced cost-sharing or premium amounts to all enrollees, see 42 C.F.R. § 1001.952(l)(1), whereas, under the Proposed Arrangement, premium discounts would be offered only to those enrollees who choose Network Hospitals.

+Absent any safe harbor protection, we must apply careful scrutiny to determine whether the Proposed Arrangement poses no more than a minimal risk of fraud and abuse under the anti-kickback statute.
+We conclude that, in combination with Medigap coverage, the discounts offered on inpatient deductibles by the Network Hospitals, and the premium credits offered by the Requestor to policyholders who have inpatient stays at Network Hospitals, would present a low risk of fraud or abuse under the anti-kickback statute for the following reasons.

+First, neither the discounts nor the premium credits would increase or affect per-service Medicare payments.
 Payments to hospitals under Part A for inpatient services are fixed and unaffected by beneficiary cost-sharing.

-Second, the discounts should not increase utilization.
-In this case, the discounts effectively would be invisible to patients, because they only apply to that portion of the beneficiary's cost-sharing obligations that the beneficiary's supplemental insurance would otherwise already cover.
-In addition, we have long held that the waiver of fees for inpatient services is not likely to result in significant increases in utilization.
+Second, the discounts and premium credits would be unlikely to increase utilization.
+In particular, the discounts effectively would be invisible to the Requestor's policyholders, because they would apply only to the portion of the individual's cost-sharing obligations that the individual's supplemental insurance otherwise would cover.
+In addition, we have long held that the waiver of fees for inpatient services is unlikely to result in significant increases in utilization.
 See, e.g., Preamble to Final Rule: OIG Anti-Kickback Provisions, 56 Fed.
 Reg.
-35952, 35962 (July 29, 1991).
-Third, the Proposed Arrangement should not unfairly affect competition among hospitals, because membership in the network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws.
-Fourth, the Proposed Arrangement would not likely affect professional medical judgment, because the patient's physician or surgeon would receive no remuneration, and the patient would remain free to go to any hospital without incurring any additional out-ofpocket expense.
+35,952, 35,962 (July 29, 1991).

+Third, the Proposed Arrangement should not unfairly affect competition among hospitals, because membership in the PPOs' hospital networks would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws.

+Fourth, the Proposed Arrangement would be unlikely to affect professional medical judgment, because the policyholders' physicians and surgeons would receive no remuneration, and the policyholder would remain free to go to any hospital without incurring any additional out-of-pocket expense.